 - Factoring by grouping

-For more new-teacher inspiration, check out the 10 Best Books for New Teachers.
+For more new-teacher inspiration or ideas for a demo lesson, check out the 10 Best Books for New Teachers.

-Never miss out on teaching ideas and new-teacher support when you subscribe to our newsletters.
+Never miss out on teaching ideas, opportunities for a demo lesson, and new-teacher support when you subscribe to our newsletters.